SmitaMandhane9/Resume-Evaluation-AI-Agent-n8n-Google-Gemini-/README.md

 ## Key Features

 📥 Automatically fetches new resume emails from Gmail.
-- 📄 Extracts text from attached PDF resumes.
+📄 Extracts text from attached PDF resumes.
-- 🤖 Evaluates resumes using the Google Gemini AI model for insights like skills, experience and suitability.
+🤖 Evaluates resumes using the Google Gemini AI model for insights like skills, experience and suitability.
-- 🔁 End-to-end automation without manual intervention.
+🔁 End-to-end automation without manual intervention.
-- 🛡️ Error handling built-in to manage missing or empty attachments gracefully.
+🛡️ Error handling built-in to manage missing or empty attachments gracefully.
-- 🔔 Easily extendable to send notifications, store results or trigger next steps.
+🔔 Easily extendable to send notifications store results or trigger next steps.

 ## Tech Stack